AirPods Max vs Sony WH-1000XM4 vs Bose 700: which are better?

 For the AirPods Max, Apple stipulates a run time of "up to 20 hours" with both noise-cancelling and spatial audio (Apple's immersive audio processing technology) enabled.
 From our time with the headphones, we think that's a conservative estimate and we can't imagine anyone being disappointed by the battery life.

 However, the Sony WH-1000XM last around 30 hours (or 38 hours if you switch off noise-cancelling), which is mighty impressive.
-(The XM4 have now been superseded by the the XM5, but battery life is the same).
+No wonder it's been carried over into the Sony XM5 too.

 Looks like a victory for Sony in this round.